May 22 2013-May 26, 2014 | Crissy Field | sculpture

 Each sculpture, up to 50 feet high and 40 feet wide, is from a distinct time during the first five decades of di Suvero’s career.
 Although these steel structures were created separately, they were brought together on the cusp of di Suvero’s 80th birthday to emphasize what they have in common.
 They provide snapshots of the jumbled memories and emotions the Bridge inspired in the young boy who would one day become one of the most influential artists of our time.

-Mark di Suvero at Crissy Field is presented by the San Francisco Museum of Modern Art (SFMOMA) in partnership with the National Park Service and the Golden Gate National Parks Conservancy.
+Mark di Suvero at Crissy Field was presented by the San Francisco Museum of Modern Art (SFMOMA) in partnership with the National Park Service and the Golden Gate National Parks Conservancy.